-- 1. Completed Survey - 2.
-Evaluation form completed and signed by the CI and marked at or above the second rating category stating ("can progress to next level") - 3.
-Evaluation form completed and signed by the student (self-assessment) - 4.
-Reflection paper
+- 1. Evaluation of student by the CI includes documentation using the SCE Evaluation Form marked at or above the second rating category stating ("can progress to next level") - 2.
+Student Self-Assessment using the SCE Evaluation Form - 3.
+Interviews by academic faculty with the CI and the student if needed. - 4.
+Timely submission of other program assignments (see course syllabus)

-Students must complete the following to Complete SCE - 1 and progress to LCE - 1
+Students must complete the following to Complete SCE - 2 and progress to LCE - 1